Karl O. Thomas

-Karl Owen Thomas (born 1 November 1963) is a United States Navy vice admiral who serves as the deputy chief of naval operations for information warfare and Director of Naval Intelligence.
-He most recently served as the 53rd commander of the United States Seventh Fleet from 2021.
+Karl Owen Thomas (born 1 November 1962) is a United States Navy admiral who serves as the commander of U.S. Fleet Forces Command.
+He most recently served as the deputy chief of naval operations for information warfare and Director of Naval Intelligence.

 Biography

-Born in Fairfax, Virginia, and raised in Northern Virginia, Thomas earned a bachelor's degree in management systems from the Rensselaer Polytechnic Institute in 1986.
+Born in Fairfax, Virginia, and raised in Northern Virginia, Thomas earned a bachelor's degree in management systems from the Rensselaer Polytechnic Institute in 1986 and received his commission though the school's Naval Reserve Officers Training Corps program.
 He later received a Master of Science degree in information technology from the Naval Postgraduate School.